petertang/JourFait/README.md

 Play framework 2 application on OpenShift Express
 ============================

+This a copied and Updated version of https://github.com/opensas/play2-openshift-quickstart (waiting on a pull request)

 This git repository  will help you get up and running quickly with a Play framework 2 application on OpenShift Express taking advantage of the do-it-yourself cartridge.

 Running on OpenShift